dwilding/frogtab/local/README.md

 Frogtab Local is implemented as a Flask app that runs in development mode.
 You're encouraged to tinker with the app!

+Frogtab Local supports personal links, but your device will be registered with frogtab.com.
+Frogtab Local does not include a registration server.

 ## Requirements

   - Python 3.8 or later.
 See https://www.python.org/downloads/